FWeinb/grunt-svgstore/README.md

 Type: `String`
 Default value: `null`

 Use this option to provide an ID of an SVG element you'd like removed.
 Likely use case is a bounding box path.
-Simply add `id='remove-me'` and then supply `removeWithID: 'remove-me'` in the options.
+Simply add `id='remove-me'` and then supply `removeWithId: 'remove-me'` in the options.

 ## Supplemental Features